jonathanglasmeyer/react-0-13-testing-mocha-jsdom-babel/README.md

-## Testing components with Mocha, Chai, JSDom, React 0.13, Babel and React.TestUtils
+## Testing components with Mocha, Chai, JSDom, React 0.13 & Babel

 This is a demo/proof of concept demonstrating how to test React components with React 0.13 style classes and babel (stage 0), using the idea of [smart and dumb components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) for dependency injecting mock-data into the components we want to test via TestController components.